Give peace this Ramadan to those affected by four decades of war in Afghanistan.

 This is a highly regarded deed since the Prophet (saw) said: ‘Whoever feeds a person breaking his fast will earn the same reward as him, without anything being lessened from the reward of the fasting person’.
 (Tirmidhi)

 You can also pay Zakat towards the hungry in Ramadan—many Muslims prefer to give their Zakat in the holy month when the reward is multiplied 70 times for any Fard (compulsory) deed.
-Use our Zakat calculator (link to new Zakat page) to find out how much Zakat you owe this year.
+Use our Zakat calculator to find out how much Zakat you owe this year.

 Help an Afghan Break Their Fast with Water